 Q: Who needs a jacket?

 A: Are you looking for a summer cycling jacket for men or women?
-By the way, there are also cool cycling jackets for children, which make summer tours much more fun.
-Here you can easily filter out the right jackets.
+By the way, there are also cool cycling jackets for kids, making summer tours much more fun.
+Here you can easily filter out the appropriate jackets.

 Q: What type of jacket do you want?

-A: A rain jacket, a windbreaker, a light hardshell, or a softshell jacket... there is plenty of choice!
+A: A rain jacket, a wind jacket, a lightweight hardshell, or a softshell jacket... there is a lot of choice!

 Q: For which cycling discipline do you need a summer jacket?

-A: You've already read it... there is a suitable jacket for every (riding) style!
+A: You have already read... there is a suitable jacket for every (riding) style!

-Q: Do you want the jacket to be more sealed or well-ventilated?
+Q: Do you want the jacket to be tight or well-ventilated?

 A: Absolutely rainproof or with a few ventilation openings – unfortunately, both at the same time is not possible.